owenboy9/nlp_attempt/README.md

 its vocabulary sprouts out of gertrude stein's tender buttons and virginia woolf's mrs. dalloway. for now, that is: the literary universe is vast and malleable.

-also! it writes its poems into text files (based on their mood temperature). can there be a smoother way of producing a poetry volume?!
+also! they writes their poems into text files. can there be a smoother way of producing a poetry volume?!

 ***more to come***